A collaboration between Seattle Arts & Lectures, Writers in the Schools, Seattle Children’s Hospital, and Partners in Print.

 The entire creative process is also rewarding from the artist’s perspective: from reading the work of the young poets facing unimaginable challenges with such courage, to attempting to create a broadside that adequately reflects this courage, and sharing the creative process with fellow printers.

 Words of Courage furthers the mission of Partners in Print by using the power of the press to help amplify the voices of our most vulnerable community members.
 We have seen that these broadsides have an extraordinary regional impact: they are showcased at all SAL events, travel to all of the Seattle Public Library branches, and are displayed annually in the community gallery at the Seattle Art Museum.
 In 2018, Seattle Children’s Hospital chose to present a broadside portfolio to the Dalai Lama to represent the depth and spirit of arts engagement that happens there.
-Over the years, broadsides have been printed in Lushootseed, Arabic, Spanish, and Braille.
+Over the years, broadsides have been printed in Lushootseed, Arabic, Spanish, Tagalog, and Braille.

 This year’s Volume

 For the 2022 edition of Words of Courage, 26 local letterpress artists rose to the challenge of capturing 21 young voices in print, transforming patients from Seattle Children’s Hospital into published poets.
 We invite you to savor this year’s volume.See what’s inside

 Words of Courage is made possible in part by in-kind donations from: